ttencate/csv2properties/README.md

   explicitly fall back to the default translation.
 If you actually want to include an empty translation in the output file, write `***EMPTY***`.
 - Input and output must be in UTF-8 encoding.

+Run the script without arguments for usage instructions.